Tip #781: Learning in the Flow of Work

 Learning in the Flow of Work

 What are we talking about?
 As employees do their jobs, a question or problem may arise.
-Then, the same way many of us turn to Google or Youtube for answers, the employee accesses some knowledge base or subject matter expert for a quick answer or solution.
-This happens while the employee is still engaged in his or her work, so the work progresses as the employee receives the answers s/he needs.
+Then, the same way many of us turn to Google or Youtube for answers, the employee accesses a knowledge base or subject matter expert for a quick answer or solution.
+This happens while the employee is still engaged in his or her work.
+As a result, the work progresses as the employee receives the answers s/he needs.

 Learning in the flow of work moves the work forward without taking the employee away from the task at hand.
 There is no problem of transfer, since the learning occurs during the work.
 The work proceeds with minimal disruption.